 The first thing to do is make your home less inviting to flies so you’re attracting them the least you can to begin with.

-- Get rid of fruit (this includes tomatoes) the instant you see signs of rot.
-Flies love rotting stuff.
+- Throw out or compost fruit (this includes tomatoes) the instant you see signs of rot.
+Flies love rotting fruit.

-- Keep counter top fruits under a mesh or similar covering that keeps flies out but still lets the fruit be exposed to air.
-(You may keep some fruits in the fridge – that’s okay, too.)
+- Keep counter top fruits under a food tent or similar covering that keeps flies out but still lets the fruit be exposed to air.
+(Most fruits should be kept in the fridge, and that should keep the flies away from them.)

 - Make sure all food garbage is going into a covered trash can or garbage disposal, not just an open waste basket.
 Sweet foods in particular – anything involving sugar – will attract flies.
 This includes the cans or bottles left over from sweetened sodas, too.